-Forensic Psychiatric Assessments across Australia
+Forensic Psychiatric Assessments in Australia

-An experienced Melbourne professional performing psychiatric assessments
+An experienced Melbourne professional performing forensic psychiatric assessments

 He does not give medicolegal opinions on patients whom he treats and draws a clear distinction between treating doctors’ reports and forensic reports.
 He believes that this distinction is necessary in order to best assist the trier of fact (Court or Tribunal) with respect to the issues at hand.
-In this way, forensic psychiatric reports can be of most value to both the Courts/Tribunal and in turn to the referring party.
+In this way, forensic psychiatric reports can be of most value to Courts and Tribunals and in turn to the referring party.
 A clear track record of objectivity and frank and fearless opinion, irrespective of the retaining party, is crucial to maintaining the value of forensic psychiatrists’ opinions.

 Book a psychiatric assessment

 If you wish to discuss a possible referral, Dr Carroll is readily available for a telephone discussion.
-For more information or to book an assessment in Melbourne or wider Australia, please contact our staff by calling (03) 8592 7959, or via email at firstname.lastname@example.org, and we will get back to you as soon as possible.
+For more information or to request an assessment appointment in Melbourne, please contact our staff by calling (03) 8592 7959, or via email at firstname.lastname@example.org, and we will get back to you as soon as possible.

 Dr Carroll is available to conduct assessments in a range of areas including mental impairment assessments, fitness to stand trial assessments, presentence reports, psychiatric impairment assessments and occupational psychiatry assessments (such as fitness to return to work).